TomasFalchini/TomasFalchini/README.md

 ## 🤝 Soft Skills:

-### With a background in Geospatial Engineering, I have a strong sence of organization, and know how to collaborate with other professionals.
+### With a background in Geospatial Engineering, I have a strong sense of organization, and know how to collaborate with other professionals.
 I'm a team player with a leadership profile.
 I always take a positive attitude to learning from setbacks.
 Also, I have an excelent written and oral communication.
 I'm a goal oriented person, who always wants to achieve them and does whatever it takes to reach the goal.

 <br>
 <br>